collocations.org

 Collocations for fate - noun

-1. sb/sth''s future
+1. sb/sth's future

 They decided to kill themselves rather than suffer a worse fate at the hands of their enemy.

-common, normal, usual | likely
+common, usual

 Under-representation is the likely fate of small parties.